MarvynRicher24/NewesOnline/databaseApplication.md

     created_at  TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );

+-- 4) Table for category
 CREATE TABLE IF NOT EXISTS category (
     id          INT AUTO_INCREMENT PRIMARY KEY,
     name        VARCHAR(255) NOT NULL,
     created_at  TIMESTAMP DEFAULT CURRENT_TIMESTAMP
 );

+-- 5) Table for announcements
 CREATE TABLE IF NOT EXISTS announcements (
     id           INT AUTO_INCREMENT PRIMARY KEY,
     title        VARCHAR(255) NOT NULL,